Jon Witman: Struggles

-Witman lost over $1 million in the 2008 stock market crash and as of late 2016, he was going through chapter 13 bankruptcy.
+Witman lost over $1 million in the 2008 financial crisis and as of late 2016, he was going through chapter 13 bankruptcy.
 Continuing pain from back and ankle fusion surgeries kept him from daily work and he gave his landscaping business to his brother.
 Witman became addicted to opioid medication and had two DUI crashes in 2016, both for which he was sentenced in 2017.
 Faced with severe depression, he considered suicide in 2014 but his wife found help through the National Football League Players Association.
 After months in detox, rehab, and a halfway house, and more rehab after some relapses, in March 2018 he was reported as having been clean and sober since November 2016.

 Personal life

 Witman's father, Keith, a Vietnam-Marine who worked for 30 years at York's Harley-Davidson plant, died of cancer in February 2018.
 Witman has been partnered with his wife since 1990, the start of their junior year in high school.
 An initial date didn't go well two years earlier, but they got back together after it became evident he was still interested.
-They have four sons, one of whom played lacrosse at Eastern York High School as of 2017.
+One of their four sons, Cole, played lacrosse at Eastern York High School as of 2017.

+Cole transferred to York Catholic High School for his last two seasons before committing in 2019 to college lacrosse at the University of Tampa.
+In 2020, he was named to the Sunshine State Conference spring honor roll, and in 2021 was on the lacrosse team roster at York College of Pennsylvania.